SebastianWendel/astack/README.md

 * MySQL Database creation
 * MySQL JDBC Driver installation
 * Setup Init scripts
-* Oracle Java JVM > 1.7 installation and upgrade
+* Oracle Java JVM > 1.7 installation and update
 * And of course the installation, configuration and update of the following applications

 ## Applications ##